MicrosoftDocs/visualstudio-docs/docs/javascript/tutorial-asp-net-core-with-react.md

    :::image type="content" source="media/vs-2022/create-new-project.png" alt-text="Screenshot showing Create a new project":::

 1. Search for React in the search bar at the top and then select **React and ASP.NET Core (Preview)**.
-This is a JavaScript template.
+This template is a JavaScript template.

    :::image type="content" source="media/vs-2022/react-choose-template.png" alt-text="Screenshot showing choosing a template":::

 1. Name the project **ReactWithASP** and then choose **Create**.

-   Solution Explorer shows the following:
+   Solution Explorer shows the following project information:

    :::image type="content" source="media/vs-2022/asp-net-core-with-react-solution-explorer.png" alt-text="Screenshot showing Solution Explorer":::